 Alyssa Ayres is senior fellow for India, Pakistan, and South Asia at the Council on Foreign Relations (CFR).
-She is a foreign policy practitioner and award-winning author with senior experience in the government, nonprofit, and private sectors.
-Her book about India’s rise on the world stage, Our Time Has Come: How India is Making Its Place in the World, was published by Oxford University Press in January 2018, and was selected by the Financial Times for its “Summer 2018: Politics” list.
+She is a foreign policy practitioner and award-winning author with senior experience in the government, nonprofits, and the private sectors.
+Her book about India’s rise on the world stage, Our Time Has Come: How India is Making Its Place in the World, was published by Oxford University Press in January 2018 and was selected by the Financial Times for its “Summer 2018: Politics” list.

 Ayres came to CFR after serving as deputy assistant secretary of state for South Asia from 2010 to 2013.
 During her tenure at the State Department in the Barack Obama administration, Ayres covered all issues across a dynamic region of 1.3 billion people (Bangladesh, Bhutan, India, Maldives, Nepal, and Sri Lanka) and provided policy direction for four U.S. embassies and four consulates.

 Originally trained as a cultural historian, Ayres has carried out research on both India and Pakistan.
-Before serving in the Obama administration, Ayres was founding director of the India and South Asia practice at McLarty Associates, the Washington-based international strategic advisory firm, from 2008 to 2010.
+Before serving in the Obama administration, Ayres was founding director of the India and South Asia practice at McLarty Associates, a Washington-based international strategic advisory firm, from 2008 to 2010.
 From 2007 to 2008, she served as special assistant to the undersecretary of state for political affairs as a CFR international affairs fellow.
-Prior to that she worked in the nonprofit sector at the Center for the Advanced Study of India at the University of Pennsylvania and at the Asia Society in New York.
+Prior to that she worked in the nonprofit sector at the University of Pennsylvania's Center for the Advanced Study of India and at the Asia Society in New York.